sbslee/pypgx/docs/cli.rst

    Import variant (SNV/indel) data for the target gene.

-   The command will first slice the input VCF for the target gene and then assess whether every genotype call in the resulting VCF is haplotype phased.
+   The command will slice the input VCF for the target gene to create an archive file with the semantic type VcfFrame[Imported] or VcfFrame[Consolidated].
-   If the sliced VCF is fully phased, the command will return an archive object with the semantic type VcfFrame[Consolidated] or otherwise VcfFrame[Imported].

    Positional arguments:
      gene                  Target gene.
-     vcf                   Input VCF file must be already BGZF compressed (.gz) and indexed (.tbi) to allow random access.
-     imported-variants     Archive file with the semantic type VcfFrame[Imported] or VcfFrame[Consolidated].
+     vcf                   Input VCF file must be already BGZF compressed (.gz) and indexed (.tbi) to allow random access. imported-variants     Archive file with the semantic type VcfFrame[Imported] or VcfFrame[Consolidated].

    Optional arguments:
      -h, --help            Show this help message and exit.
-     --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices:
+     --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
-                           'GRCh37', 'GRCh38').
-     --platform TEXT       Genotyping platform (default: 'WGS') (choices: 'WGS', 'Targeted', 'Chip').
+     --platform TEXT       Genotyping platform used (default: 'WGS') (choices:
+                           'WGS', 'Targeted', 'Chip', 'LongRead').
+When the
+                           platform is 'WGS', 'Targeted', or 'Chip', the command will assess whether every genotype call in the sliced VCF is haplotype phased (e.g. '0|1').
+If the sliced VCF is fully phased, the command will return VcfFrame[Consolidated] or otherwise
+                           VcfFrame[Imported].
+When the platform is 'LongRead',
+                           the command will return VcfFrame[Consolidated] after
+                           applying the phase-extension algorithm to estimate
+                           haplotype phase of any variants that could not be resolved by read-backed phasing.
      --samples TEXT [TEXT ...]
                            Specify which samples should be included for analysis by providing a text file (.txt, .tsv, .csv, or .list) containing one sample per line.
 Alternatively, you can provide a list of samples.
      --exclude             Exclude specified samples.

 plot-bam-copy-number